The 10 Biggest Ransomware Attacks of 2021

 At around the same time in early May 2021, the same notorious hacker group that targeted Colonial Pipeline, DarkSide, also targeted Brenntag, a chemical distribution company.
 After stealing 150 GB worth of data, DarkSide demanded the equivalent of $7.5 million dollars in bitcoin.

 Brenntag soon caved to the demands and ended up paying $4.4 million.
 Although it was a little more than half of the original demand, it still stands as one of the highest ransomware payments in history.
-As of yet, the money has not been recovered.
 (IT Governance)

 Also in May this year, the computer manufacturer Acer was attacked by the REvil hacker group, the same group responsible for an attack on London foreign exchange firm Travelex.
 The $50 million ransom stood out as the largest known to date.
 REvil hackers exploited a vulnerability in a Microsoft Exchange server to get access to Acer’s files and leaked images of sensitive financial documents and spreadsheets.

 Although Spring 2021 held hopeful news for the end of the pandemic, the increased trend of cyber attacks that began in 2020 showed no signs of slowing down.
 Another high-profile ransomware attack took place this May on JBS Foods, one of the biggest meat processing companies in the world.
 The same Russia-based hacking group that attacked Acer, REvil, is thought to be behind the attack.
 (CNN)

 Although there weren't any major food shortages as a result of the attack, government officials told consumers not to panic buy meat in response.
 On June 10th, it was confirmed that JSB paid the $11 million ransom demand after consulting with cybersecurity experts.
 This massive payment in bitcoin is one of the largest ransomware payments of all time.
 (CBS News)